mnunezsa95/ds_insurance_company_linear_algebra/README.md

 - Test LR with obfuscated data and compare RMSE and R² metrics with the original data.

 ## Libraries
-- scikit-learn: For kNN, scaling, and dummy model implementation.
+- Scikit-learn: For kNN, scaling, and dummy model implementation.
 - NumPy: For matrix operations and linear algebra computations.
-- pandas: For data manipulation and preprocessing.
+- Pandas: For data manipulation and preprocessing.
 - Matplotlib: For data visualization

 ## Conclusion
 Findings from Customer Profiling